-This Psalm is a song and expression of David that was confident of eventual victory.
-He knew God would perform all things for food for him, that God would send from heaven and save him.
+It’s important for us to know where we are (in God’s hands, under His protection) and to know that it’s only for a season.
+God will lift us up one day.
+David was hurting but David was confident of his eventual victory.
+He knew God would perform all things for good for him, that God would send from heaven and save him.

-Notice David’s heart and determination to praise, even in the pit, confident that God would deliver him:
+Notice David’s heart and determination to praise, even in the pit, confident – even in the crisis, that God would deliver him:

 Psalm 57:7–8 (NKJV) “My heart is steadfast, O God, my heart is steadfast; I will sing and give praise.
 8 Awake, my glory!
 Awake, lute and harp!
 I will awaken the dawn.”

 Proverbs 11:9 (NKJV) “The hypocrite with his mouth destroys his neighbor, but through knowledge the righteous will be delivered.“